lavifb/pyChess/README.md

 The board is shown using Unicode Chess glyphs.
 If they render weird, try using a different font or rendering without glyphs using the `g` input.

 ### Features
+Most basic chess features are supported.
+Some edge case rules are not yet implemented fully.

 - [x] Basic moving of pieces
     - [x] King
     - [x] Queen